Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

 \section{Methodology}

-In this study we use the YOLOv8 architecture \cite{Redmon2016} (Fig.~\ref{fig:yolov8_architecture}) as our base model, due to its previous use for both SAR vessel detection \cite{Luo2024, He2024} and small object detection \cite{Khalili2024}.
-In Section \ref{subsec:yolo_background} we describe the base YOLOv8 detection model architecture, the range of modifications to YOLOv8 that have been previously suggested for SAR and small object detection, and our own proposed model architecture, which combines three of these modifications.
+In Section \ref{subsec:yolo_proposal} we describe our proposed model architecture, which employs a tailored set of modifications to adapt the YOLOv8 model to our specific task.
 We then detail our FPGA deployment in Section \ref{subsec:method_fpga}, followed by an overview of the xView3-SAR dataset in Section \ref{subsec:results_dataset}.
 Finally, we describe our evaluation metrics in Section \ref{subsec:results_metrics} and the training setup for our models in Section \ref{subsec:results_training}.